 Introduction to data science process and its lifecycle.
 The role of data scientist, problem definition, data preparation, model planning and building, delivery of the results.
 Introduction to R and Rstudio.
 Graphical user interfaces, data import from different sources such as csv, xls, JSON, SPSS, SAS, ARFF and online sources (URLs).
 Attributes and their types.
 Vectors, matrices, lists and classes in R. Data frames and operations on data frames.
 Data Exploration and wrangling using R. Cleaning data.
 Data Visualization using ggplot2.
 Supervised versus unsupervised learning from data.
 Clustering for unsupervised learning.
 Supervised learning for regression and evaluation of the models in terms of degree of fit.
 Logistic regression models.
 Classification models.
 Decision trees and naïve Bayes classifier.
 Implementation of the classifiers and their evaluation.
 Performance metrics.
 Extraction and selection of attributes.
-Dimensionality reduction using principal component analysis and exploratory factor analysis.
-Selecting most discriminative attributes using forward and backward selection methods.
+Dimensionality reduction using forward and backward selection methods.
 Visualization of high-dimensional data using principal components.
-(Pre-requisite: CMPE110, MATH322)